Written by Dima Syrotkin, Founder at Panda Training

 Before reading The Fifth Discipline (B) by Peter Senge I thought I understood what systems thinking is.
 I was wrong.
 This changed my mindset dramatically trying to spot feedback loops everywhere.
 One big part of it is my work at Panda Training.
 What we realized is that coaching doesn’t have to be only a bottom-up tool.
 You can use anonymized data extracted from the coaching processes to understand how the system works and use the top-bottom approach to fix that system.
 You can read more on our website.

 “Systems thinkers see the problem entirely differently.
 They see immense positive feedback loops causing swarms of agents to exploit the Earth for their own benefit and population growth.
 This mode becomes unsustainable when negative feedback loops finally start to push back as environmental limits are approached.
 They don’t see people’s misbehavior as the problem.
 Instead, they see the structure of the system as causing that misbehavior.
 To solve the problem, system structure must be understood and changed, so that feedback loops can be redesigned to cause people to behave sustainably as a natural part of their everyday existence.
 This takes far more work than writing a few quick new laws and pleading to save the world.”– Peter Senge

 Thanks for making it this far!
 Please leave a comment or share this article if you like it, every bit of support counts!

 About the author

-Dima Syrotkin is a founder of Panda Training, an adviser at GrowthClub, a bookworm and soon-to-be a PhD graduate.
+Dima Syrotkin is a founder of Panda Training, a bookworm and soon-to-be a PhD graduate.
 Dima is looking for Coal Replacement Heating ideas (HEC) and studies factors that affect longevity.